Elleyey/project/REPORT.md

 ## Decisions

 I decided to skip the scatterplot as it would not give any extra information about the data, and was not really representative with just six data points.
-Also replaced the slide bar with years for a button with years, as a slide bar would be to easy to move around and the barchart and datamaps would change the whole time which would not be a nice design choice.
-It was easier to make the graphs than expected, it was harder to implement interactive elements.
-It was also difficult for me to work with the different kinds of data.
-To be able to start to work with the data used in the javascript Netherlands page, I rearranged the data, which was a trade of in my javascript.
-If I had more time I would thus try to make this dataformat better in the first place.
+Also replaced the slide bar with years for a button with years, as a slide bar would be to easy to move around and the barchart and datamaps would change the whole time which would not give a nice overview of the website.
+It was easier to make the graphs than expected, it was harder than expected to implement interactive elements.
+It was really difficult for me to work with the different kinds of data.
+I just now have the feeling that I know how to work with it, and if I had more time I would try work with the data I made in the Python script instead of de getData function I made in Netherlands.js.
+The colors I chose are colourblind friendly, which is important, but if I would have more time to spent on it I would try to find another colourscheme.